 - Design a Great Place All Ages and for Future Generations: Downtowns throughout the nation are known for their appeal to younger generations, including Millennials and Gen Z'ers under the age of 40.
 The market assessment revealed that the Traverse City region needs an infusion of younger people.
 With a regional median age of 47, compared with other cities around the country, Traverse City is quickly becoming a national outlier as an aging community.
 While being a retirement community is not necessarily undesirable, Traverse City is a relatively remote community located in the snowbelt and dependent on a tourism-based economy that requires a large number of service and front-line workers.
 Furthermore, any healthy economy needs younger generations, including families with children, to sustain, innovate and grow.
-Downtown is and can continue to be the regional hub of art, culture, events, entertainment, and innovation that attracts younger populations to the region. - Advance Climate Action, Sustainability, Renewable Energy, Energy Efficiency, and Resiliency: The Moving Forward process brought to light the themes of climate action, sustainability, and climate resilience as core community values.
-For the DDA, this guiding principle may be incorporated into practices related to both the public infrastructure improvements and services sides of its work program.
+Downtown is and can continue to be the regional hub of art, culture, events, entertainment, and innovation that attracts younger populations to the region. - Advance Environmental Sustainability and Stewardship: The Moving Forward process brought to light the themes of sustainability and climate resilience as core values of the entire community.
+For the DDA, the guiding principle may be incorporated into the environmental sustainability practices in both the public infrastructure improvements and services sides of it work program.
 For example, the number one capital improvement priority from the community survey, improving stormwater and wastewater management, is a capital responsibility shared by many agencies within the City and the region.
-The DDA can respond to this priority by designing and constructing public infrastructure projects that effectively manage water in ways that relieve pressures on these systems within the Downtown.
-The best near-term opportunities are the infrastructure design improvements proposed for the Lower Boardman (Ottaway) River.
+The DDA can respond to this priority by designing and constructing projects that relieve pressures on these systems within the Downtown.

+The best near-term opportunity is the improvement package planned for the Lower Boardman River.
 By replacing hardscape with greenspace, and incorporating forward-thinking drainage designs for mitigating stormwater, the DDA can address a core community value while also constructing an amenity that delivers on other key priorities that include improving Downtown's walkability, economic vitality, and intersections with nature.

-On the services side of the ledger, a more aggressive Downtown recycling and composting program is an example of a potential near-term win.
+On the services side of the ledger, a more aggressive Downtown recycling program is an example of a potential near-term win.